 There’s also the thorny subject of who inherits what, and how much.
 Not talking about it can lead to confusion, mistrust and heirs ill equipped to manage wealth.

 Is there a “best way” of approaching the conversation about wealth with your family?
-We found an interesting article in AARP interviewing etiquette expert Peggy Post of the Emily Post Institute about this issue. (http://tinyurl.com/mnn2nhm).
+We found an interesting article from the AARP, interviewing etiquette expert Peggy Post of the Emily Post Institute about this issue.

 Post says there is no set “blue print” to follow for every family.
 Before money is left to heirs, Post suggests having one-on-one conversations with the children.
 It’s also important to have group meetings so everyone is on the same page.